JetBrains/Qodana/topics/quick-fix.md

-[//]: # (title: Quick-fixes)
+[//]: # (title: Quick fix)

-**Quick-fixes** lets you improve development performance through fixing codebase problems automatically.
+**Quick fix** lets you improve development performance through fixing codebase problems automatically.

 This feature is available starting from version 2023.2 of %product% and supported by all [linters](linters.md) except Qodana for .NET under the Ultimate, and Ultimate Plus [licenses](pricing.md) and their trial versions.

 ## How it works

-You can choose between several quick-fix strategies mentioned in this table.
+You can choose between several quick fix strategies mentioned in this table.

 <table>
     <tr>
-        <td>Quick-fix strategy</td>
+        <td>Quick fix strategy</td>
         <td>Description</td>
     </tr>
     <tr>
         <td><code>NONE</code></td>
-        <td>The default strategy that requires no configuration and implies that no quick-fixes are applied to your project</td>
+        <td>The default strategy that requires no configuration and implies that no quick fixes are applied to your project</td>
     </tr>
     <tr>
         <td><code>CLEANUP</code></td>